Social Security Disability

 Reconsideration

-If your initial application is denied (which is often the case), the process to appeal that decision can begin.
+If your initial application is denied, the process to appeal that decision can begin.
 You only have 60 days to appeal, and if it’s not done on time, you must start the process all over from the beginning.
 To appeal, you can start with a request for reconsideration.
 DDS receives your claim again and reviews it once more, this time by a different examiner.
 If the claim is denied again, don’t give up!
 This happens almost 80% of the time.

 Several states have decided to get rid of the reconsideration level and now go straight to the hearing level.